axilmar/parserlib/readme.md

 ```

-It is very straightforward: the lexer grammar is a loop that parses either whitespace, or a series of tokens: a nunber, arithmetic operators, and parentheses.
+It is very straightforward: the lexer grammar is a loop that parses either whitespace, or a series of tokens: a number, or arithmetic operators, or parentheses.

 ### The Parser